knative/eventing/docs/eventing-api.md

 <td>
 <em>(Optional)</em>
 <p>Delivery is the delivery specification for events to the subscriber
-This includes things like retries, DLQ, etc.</p>
+This includes things like retries, DLS, etc.</p>
 </td>
 </tr>
 </tbody>